 Fresh scents of the cafe’s flower and herb garden greet you at the front of the shop, and as you walk inside, locally made jams perched on shelves entice you to take them home to taste.

-Make your breaky or lunch choice from a range of sandwiches, salads and wraps, or switch over to sweets territory with scones, slices, pancakes, or a a two-tiered pavlova topped with local seasonal fruit.
+Make your breaky or lunch choice from a range of sandwiches, salads and wraps, or switch over to sweets territory with scones, slices, pancakes, or a two-tiered pavlova topped with local seasonal fruit.

 Take a seat in the main dining room, which has been transformed into a vintage home with an old-fashioned piano, television set, and lounge area under grand chandeliers.